Fethienv/jaw-fragment-caching/README.md

 ## Expiration constants:

-- JAW_RARLY : value controllable form admin dashboard
+- JAW_RARLY : value controllable from admin dashboard
 - JAW_PERSISTANT: set cache to persistant
-- JAW_SPECIFIC_1:  value controllable form admin dashboard
+- JAW_SPECIFIC_1:  value controllable from admin dashboard
-- JAW_SPECIFIC_1:  value controllable form admin dashboard
+- JAW_SPECIFIC_1:  value controllable from admin dashboard
-- JAW_SPECIFIC_3:  value controllable form admin dashboard
+- JAW_SPECIFIC_3:  value controllable from admin dashboard

 Or you can use Wordpress Trensient API constants, or duration in seconds